adnan-azmat/blog/_posts/2019-08-03-MS-Interview.md

 Testcase:

-'sentence' starting with the given 'prefix'.<br>Prefix String: 'con'<br>Sentence: 'continous constraints cause fatigue'<br>Output: {continous, constraints}
+'sentence' starting with the given 'prefix'.<br>Prefix String: 'con'<br>Sentence: 'continuous constraints cause fatigue'<br>Output: {continuous, constraints}

-**Q3.** It was a really complicatedly structured question, so I am not able to recall it.
+**Q3.** It was a really complicated structured question, so I am not able to recall it.
 Me and some of my friends who faced this Q had the same opinion.

 I solved (2/3) Questions of these round.